cbrown5/msc-review-rates/README.md

 #### Parameter calculations

 Parameters were calculated from a longline tuna fleet.
 Note that below I assume sets per trip are negative binomially distributed.
 However data indicated an unusual peaked distribution with high dispersion.

-See `tuna-bycatch-study/fleet-parameters-msc-analysis.R` for calculation of parameters from real data.
-Note that the distribution of sets per trip is odd, more peaked than a negbin, but also with long tails.
-Using negbin for now.

 #### Catch event module